dacobi/tilemaped/README.md

 # tilemaped
 Simple Tilemap Editor is a tilemap editor for the Commander X16 retro computer.

-(It's not currently functional, but is being worked on)
+(It's not currently complete, but is being worked on)

 It uses C++17 and SDL2, SDL2_image and SDL2_ttf.